 - Invest in farmland or a family business.
 Pennsylvania exempts certain farmland and small businesses from the inheritance tax.
 The problem with this may be getting your money back out of the business.

 - Setting up a GRAT or GRUT (setting up a special type of trust that creates an annuity back to you and gives excess investments to your heirs).

 - Setting up a CLAT or CLUT (setting up a special type of trust that creates an annuity to charity and leaves the rest to your heirs).

-- Setting up a CRAT or CRUT (setting up a special type of trust that creates an annuity to your heirs and leaves the rest to charity).
+- Leave IRA money to a CRAT or CRUT (setting up a special type of trust that creates an annuity to your heirs and leaves the rest to charity).

 Simple is Never Simple

 As always, be very careful that any changes you make to beneficiary designations or joint ownership of accounts could dramatically alter your overall plan.
-So it never hurts to run what might seem like a simple change by an estate planning attorney.
+It never hurts to run what might seem like a simple change by an estate planning attorney.